How To Build A Power Outage Kit

 You don’t have to keep checking on the condition of your batteries, and on most days, there is enough sunlight to keep them charged.
 I have some on my windowsills all the time to make sure the sun is doing its job to keep them charged up.

 Some people swear by candles.
 My concern with candles has always been fire safety.
-No matter how careful you are, and particularly around children, they can tip over, get bumped, or forgotten when you go to bed, thus putting your family at risk for a house fire.
+No matter how careful you are, and particularly around children, they can tip over, get bumped, or forget when you go to bed, thus putting your family at risk for a house fire.

 If you’re trying to light up a larger area, lanterns can prove to be a great source of light.
 Again, there could be a fire risk, so I suggest you look into some solar-powered lanterns.
 Yes, they cost more than flashlights, but they put out a whole lot more light.
 These are awesome, ENERGIZER Compact Rechargeable Emergency LED Flashlight